victoriamount/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 2. Clone _your_ fork (not Lambda's repo by mistake!)
 3. `cd` into your newly cloned repository
 4. Create a new branch by typing `git checkout -b <firstName-lastName>`
-5. Work on your branch, push commits and create PR as usual
+5. Work on your branch, push commits and create PR as usual X All complete

 ### Task 2a - MVP code